TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-filesync-sync-syncpending.md

                 articleId=""
 />

-# Troubleshooting Azure File Sync.
-Server endpoint has a health status of pending in the portal
+# Troubleshooting Azure File Sync - Server endpoint has a health status of pending in the portal

 ## **Recommended documents**